splunk/sck-otel/README.md

-# What does Splunk Connect for Kubernetes-OpenTelemetry do?
+# Splunk Connect for Kubernetes-OpenTelemetry

 Splunk Connect for Kubernetes-OpenTelemetry provides a way to import and search your Kubernetes logging data in your Splunk platform deployment.
 Splunk Connect for Kubernetes-OpenTelemetry supports importing and searching your kubernetes logs on the following kubernetes distributions: